Is online gambling legal in the U.S.?

 States can now offer sports betting

-In May 2018, the Supreme Court overturned a law that prohibited (offline) sports betting in all states but Nevada.
-This allows individual states to legalize sports betting should they choose to do so.
-However, the court's ruling does not speak to the Wire Act, so sportsbooks that are both unlicensed and online still violate federal law (for the operator, not the player).
+In May 2018, the Supreme Court overturned a law that prohibited sports betting in all states but Nevada.
+This allows individual states to legalize sports betting (including online betting) should they choose to do so.
 (Forbes)

 Beware of advice on other websites

-Lots of other websites downplay the risk of gambling online, probably because they get advertising money from online casinos.
+Lots of other websites say it's legal to gamble online in places where it actually isn't, probably because those sites get advertising money from online casinos.
 (I get advertising money too, but that's not gonna make me lie about the law.)
 For example "Let's Gamble USA" (LGU) says, for Illinois, "[T]he law doesn’t list any punishments for participating in online games as a player" and so "most experts agree that playing on offshore sites is perfectly legal for Illinois residents."
 First, LGU doesn't bother to quote or link to even one of these supposed "many" experts.
 Second, online gambling is actually plainly illegal under Illinois 720 5/28-1, which states "A person commits gambling when he or she knowingly plays a game of chance or skill for money or other thing of value...or knowingly makes a wager upon the result of any game [or] contest....Gambling is a Class A misdemeanor."
 There is no exception listed for gambling online.
 Third, 730 5/5-4.5-55 plainly lists the possible penalty as $2500 and/or one year in jail.

 For Arizona, LGU says, "[T]he legal status of online play in Arizona is somewhat ambiguous, as many lawyers argue whether the general laws can be applied to playing on unlicensed iGaming sites or not...[M]ost industry experts agree that Arizona is perfectly safe when it comes to online play."
 Here again, they don't bother to quote or link to a single one of these supposed "lawyers" or "experts".
 But anyway, let's go straight to the source, the text of the actual laws in Arizona: